panshulbh16/algoviz/README.md

 <img src="docs/images/pathfinding_viz_tree.png" width=200px style="text-align:center;">

 Algorithm has to be implemented in the form of a Javascript function, with the <i>grid, starting node and goal node</i> as it's parameter.
-It must return, to it's parent component, an array comprising of all of the visited nodes in order.
+It must return, to it's parent component, an array comprising of all of the visited nodes and an array comprising of nodes in the shortest path in order.

 ### 2) Add the calling function